Getting Started with Data Integration

 Admit any-user of tenancy <tenancy-name> to inspect compartments in tenancy

-Different types of policies (resource principal and on behalf of ) are required for Object Storage.
-Policies required also depend on whether the Object Storage instance and Data Integration instance are in the same tenancy or different tenancies, and whether you create the policies at the compartment level or tenancy level.
-Review more examples and this blog to identify the right policies for your needs.
+Different types of policies (resource principal and on behalf of) are required for using Object Storage.
+The policies required also depend on whether the Object Storage instance and Data Integration instance are in the same tenancy or different tenancies, and whether you create the policies at the compartment level or tenancy level.
+Review more examples and the blog Policies in Oracle Cloud Infrastructure (OCI) Data Integration to identify the policies that you need.

 Create these policies to allow Data Integration to access buckets and objects in Oracle Cloud Infrastructure Object Storage.
 The policies are required for staging extracted data, which need pre-authentication to complete the operations.